-- EU: Notified Body OTIF: Assessing Entity - EC Declaration of Verification OTIF: there is no mandatory equivalence in COTIF.
-As COTIF is a Convention among Member States, final responsibility for compliance with the UTP is at State level, as evidenced by a technical certificate in accordance with ATMF Articles 10 and 11.
+EC Declaration of Verification - OTIF: there is no mandatory equivalence in COTIF.
+As COTIF is a States Convention, the final responsibility for compliance with the UTP is at State level, evidences by a technical Certificate in accordance with ATMF Articles 10 and 11.